shasibhusanJena/stockAnalysis_NSE/README.md

 #### Sample Output
-    Once you run application will give output signal on which trade to buy next from the attribute named as 'Signal' we also can modify example accordingly
+    Once you run application will give output signal on which trade to buy next from the attribute named as 'Signal' we also can modify example accordingly then we can filter .txt files with something similar to  "1.0       1.0" or "Today Date"  and find some insight of the current data
     Example:

     Line 558: 2021-*****  SHREECEM     EQ  30663.35   28668  28068.2650   27975.261     1.0       1.0